nccgroup/sobelow/README.md

     $ mix sobelow --format json

+## Configuration Files
+Sobelow allows users to save frequently used options in a configuration file.
+For example, if you find yourself constantly
+running:

+    $ mix sobelow -i XSS.Raw,Traversal --with-code --exit Low

+You can use the `--save-config` flag to create your `.sobelow-conf` config file:

+    $ mix sobelow -i XSS.Raw,Traversal --with-code --exit Low --save-config

+This command will create the `.sobelow-conf` file at the root of your application.
+You can edit this file directly to make changes.

+Now if you want to run Sobelow with the saved configuration, you can run Sobelow with the `--config` flag.

+    $ mix sobelow --config

 ## False Positives
 Sobelow favors over-reporting versus under-reporting.
 As such, you may find a number of false positives in a typical scan.